rattlesnakexd/ST_assigment2/README.md

 1. Selecting three API test automation scenarios

 Task 4)
 The testing done by the react storefront team is done in the folder of test in the main git directory.
-They have done extensive testing for each and every component of this application.
+They have done extensive testing for each and every component of this application using JEST.JS.

 For example in the Carousel testing file they are testing carousel arrows to exist.
 First they are creating a wrapper to mount the carousel div from 'react-storefront/carousel/Carousel'

 wrapper = mount(
 "<Carousel>